fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 In the code above, the `terms.messagePrefix` option is referencing the default strings provided by the component.

 ## Complete Example ##

+Here's the complete example from start to finish.
+This example assumes the Infusion UI Options library is located in the `lib/infusion/` directory.

 ```HTML
 <!DOCTYPE html>